axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 ## Local Installation

 For the Olympic Summer Games 2020/2021 Tokyo we use a dedicated hardware set-up to accommodate the requirements on site.
-In particular, two Lenovo P1 laptops with equal hardward configuration (32GB RAM, Intel Core i9-9880H) will be established as server devices running various services in a way that we can tolerate, with minimal downtimes, failures of either of the two devices.
+In particular, two Lenovo P1 laptops with equal hardware configuration (32GB RAM, Intel Core i9-9880H) will be established as server devices running various services in a way that we can tolerate, with minimal downtimes, failures of either of the two devices.

 ### Installation Packages

 The two laptops run Mint Linux with a fairly modern 5.4 kernel.
 We keep both up to date with regular ``apt-get update && apt-get upgrade`` executions.
 Both have an up-to-date SAP JVM 8 (see [https://tools.hana.ondemand.com/#cloud](https://tools.hana.ondemand.com/#cloud)) installed under /opt/sapjvm_8.
 This is the runtime VM used to run the Java application server process.

 Furthermore, both laptops have a MongoDB 3.6 installation configured through ``/etc/apt/sources.list.d/mongodb-org-3.6.list`` containing the line ``deb http://repo.mongodb.org/apt/debian jessie/mongodb-org/3.6 main``.
-Their respective configuration can be found under ``/etc/mongo .conf``.
+Their respective configuration can be found under ``/etc/mongod.conf``.
 RabbitMQ is part of the distribution natively, in version 3.6.10-1.
 It runs on both laptops.
 Both, RabbitMQ and MongoDB are installed as systemd service units and are launched during the boot sequence.
 The latest GWT version (currently 2.9.0) is installed under ``/opt/gwt-2.9.0`` in case any development work would need to be done on these machines.

 Both machines have been configured to use 2GB of swap space at ``/swapfile``.